shinealex/Assignment1/README.md

 # Assignment
 Please follow the below step to deploy and test this application.

 1. There is jar file in home path named <b>rbs-account-service</b>.
-Please download this jar and run the following command in the command prompt "java -jar rbs-account-service"
+Please download this jar and run the following command in the command prompt "java -jar rbs-account-service.jar"
 2. Or Entire source code can be downloaded into local machine and upload into Eclipse or Intellij as maven project.
 3. Enter the following link on the browser <b>http://localhost:8080/swagger-ui.html#/</b>
 4. Please Test all the functionality.